timscott/react-devise/README.md

 ## Middleware for Clients

 Clients like [Apollo](https://github.com/apollographql/apollo) handle data access for you.
 React Devise provides middleware to add authentication to all requests.
-For example.
+For example:

 ```javascript
 import ApolloClient, {createNetworkInterface} from 'apollo-client';